Hurricane Elida 2020

-Satellite images and tracking maps of Category 2 Hurricane Elida 2020, August 8 - 13.
-Max wind speed 100mph.
+Satellite images, weather maps and tracks of Category 2 Hurricane Elida 2020, August 8 - 14.
+Max wind speed 105mph.

 Elida has been devoid of deep convection for more than 12 hours, and since it is over SSTs of 22-23°C, it is unlikely that organized deep convection will return.
 As a result, the system has become a post-tropical cyclone, and this will be the last NHC advisory on Elida.
 The initial intensity has been set at 35 knots, which is a blend of the latest Dvorak T- and CI-numbers from TAFB and SAB.
 The cyclone is heading toward even cooler waters and a more stable environment.
 Continued weakening is therefore expected, and the remnant low is forecast to dissipate by Friday morning.